elisabattista/rough-volatility-forecasting/Project_Overview.md

 ## Key Findings

-The empirical results revealed a clear and somewhat surprising pattern.
+The empirical results revealed a clear pattern.

 Although the data exhibit rough volatility behaviour and the rough models successfully capture important structural characteristics of volatility dynamics, they do not systematically outperform the benchmark.